samirettali/webmonitor/README.md

 # Webmonitor

-A website monitor service written in Go
+A website monitoring service.

+The backend is written in Go and the frontend is a React App using Chakra UI.

 ## TODO
 * [ ] Implement multiple notification services